English as a Second Language (ESL)

 Each year, approximately 20 employees participate in the ESL program.
 Taught by instructors from the Adult Learning Center, classes are offered on-site during working hours in the fall, winter and spring quarters.

-As a testament to the achievements of ESL students, the UVA ESL classes have had more than 10 winners in Voices of Adult Learners, a Virginia Festival of the Book event which features the work of ESL and GED students.
+As a testament to the achievements of ESL students, the UVA ESL classes have had multiple winners in Voices of Adult Learners, a Virginia Festival of the Book event which features the work of ESL and GED students.

 ESL enrollment for the Sept.-June academic year occurs in August.
 Since class attendance is required during working hours, employees interested in ESL classes must request their supervisor’s approval.